Community Garden program

 - Explore your neighbourhood to see if there is a flat, underused green space close by.

-- Review the Let’s Get Growing handout and the resource section to learn about the key steps to starting a community garden.
+- Review the Let’s Get Growing handout to learn about the key steps to starting a community garden.

 The County provides the following services and resources to support community gardens:

 - Builds and installs garden boxes (includes soil)

 - Liability insurance on public land